damianhakert/damianhakert.github.io/source/_posts/2014-10-23-explaining-gitlab-bugs.markdown

 ## Feature requests

-GitLab Features don't cover all use cases and all corner cases, so you might come across a feature that behaves different from what you'd expect.
+GitLab features don't cover all use cases and all corner cases, so you might come across a feature that behaves different from what you'd expect.
 In this case, the unexpected behavior is neither a security bug, nor a regression, and we treat it as a feature request.
 Depending on the impact on GitLab's functionality, fixing this kind of bug might be considered a priority.
 Before announcing it to us, please make sure to double-check our comments on the feature on the feedback tracker, on the changelog and in the release blog post.